 Remo Recover Download and Installation

-When I opened the installation setup, I followed the prompts and the installation was over in a few seconds.
+When I opened the installation file, I followed the prompts and the installation was over in a few seconds.
 The setup had then taken me to the Installation Successful page, after which I was able to use the program.

 Scan and Restoration

 Once we’ve downloaded and installed Remo Recover, we then need to choose which partition we want to restore files from.
-I’ve opted for my Local Disc – C, on which I installed my operating systems, and on which I keep some of my documents.
+I’ve opted for my Local Disk – C, on which I installed my operating systems, and on which I keep some of my documents.
 I selected the partition and then clicked on Scan.